mikeal-12/datacom-cybersecurity-job-simulation/README.md

 # DATACOM-Cybersecurity-Job-Simulation
 I engaged in the open-access DATACOM Virtual Experience Program with Forage.
+In the simulation I:
+- Completed a simulation focused on how Datacom's cybersecurity team helps protect it's clients.
+- Investigated a cyberattack and produced a comprehensive report documenting findings and outlining key recommendations to improve a client's cybersecurity posture.
+- Conducted a comprehensive risk assessment

 # Task 1: APT Breach: Analysing the Impact on Information Security
 ## Background